datastaxdevs/workshop-spring-stargate/README.md

 ✅ **Step 9a: Start the application**

-Navigate to the folder and simply start the application with the following command
+Navigate to the folder and simply start the application with the following command.

 ```bash
 cd /workspace/workshop-spring-stargate/stargate-demo
 mvn spring-boot:run
 ```

-Your application is now started you should have a look to the logs here
+Your application is now started you should have a peek at the logs here

 ```bash
  Initializing [AstraClient]